eProsima/is-web-api/README.md

-# IS-Web-API: Integration Service Web API
+# is-web-api: Integration Service Web API

 This project is part of [DIH^2](http://www.dih-squared.eu/).
 The main goal is provide WebSocket interoperability with [ROS2](https://docs.ros.org/) and [FIWARE](https://fiware-orion.readthedocs.io/en/master/).

 This library was created to service the [Node-RED ROS 2 Plugin](https://github.com/eProsima/node-red-ros2-plugin.git) that provides Node-RED nodes associated with ROS2 and FIWARE endpoints.

 ## Contents